 Because we really want you to travel safely and responsibly.
 Protecting your health and our colleagues in Tanzania remains our number one priority.

-Do you still find it exciting and do you prefer maximum safety? think of Selous Game Reserve or Ruaha National Park – wide and with few tourists anyway – and spend the night in your own tent in one of the small camps in the middle of nature.
+Do you still find it exciting and do you prefer maximum safety? think of Selous / Nyerere National Park or Ruaha National Park – wide and with few tourists anyway – and spend the night in your own tent in one of the small camps in the middle of nature.
 From the airport of Dar es Salaam you travel with a private driver to your accommodation.
-And a stay in Zanzibar Island, after your safari, you can limit as much as possible to your own company and some crew memebers, if you choose one of the detached private villas from our range (see accommodations Tanzania and use the filter button to make the selection).
+And a stay in Zanzibar Island, after your safari, you can limit as much as possible to your own company and some crew members, if you choose one of the detached private villas from our range (see accommodations Tanzania and use the filter button to make the selection).
 Please let us know, we are happy to help you.

 KLM and Corona

 The measures taken by the airlines and airports against the contamination of the corona virus were such that no passengers were infected.

 10 reasons why you should be in Tanzania right now:

 - Tanzania is a safe and stable country.
 120 different tribes live peacefully together.